top of page

 Need-based financial aid is typically determined by one of two forms, the Free Application for Federal Student Aid (FAFSA) or the CSS Profile.
 Schools that tend to provide a lot of their own money for need-based aid use the CSS Profile, but most just use the FAFSA.

 The FAFSA collects data to determine the Student Aid Index (SAI) for an individual student.
 The lower the SAI, the more need-based financial aid a student is likely to receive.
 The number can be as low as -1,500.
-For now, this seems to be the best way to predict your SAI: https://www.collegemoneymethod.com/2024-25-student-aid-index-sai-calculator/?fbclid=IwAR2XM2uLzqwnFUjd1MNskczma6BPkbq9dnGblJX8G7yyW0sbGbtbdl4pA34.
-This may be helpful for a family to use in a student’s sophomore or junior year of high school before college lists are developed.
+Here is one way to estimate your SAI: https://www.mefa.org/student-aid-index-sai-calculator.

 See my blog post on the proposed new student loan repayment plan: Reduced Student Loan Payments: The New Federal Repayment Plan (educ8fit.com).